Design and Stiffness Analysis of a Bio-inspired Soft Actuator with Bi-direction Tunable Stiffness Property: EXPERIMENTS AND RESULTS

 \subsection{Bending stiffness}

-As shown in Fig. 7 a(i), the BTSA was placed in the same frame mentioned in the fingertip force section.
-A carbon fiber tube with 26mm diameter is connected to the force gauge, generating the pulling force.
-The sliding table was programmed to move 1mm rightward each time until the total distance reached 10mm and the corresponding pulling force during this process will be recorded.
-Four groups experiments were conducted including $45\degree$, $90\degree$, $135\degree$, and $180\degree$.
-For each angle, four groups of different incremental pressures were chosen.
-Then, the bending stiffness can be characterized by calculating the incremental ratio of the average force and displacement of three repeated experiments.
+As shown in Fig. 7 a(i), a carbon fiber tube with 26mm diameter was connected to the force gauge.
+The sliding table was programmed to move 1mm rightward each time until the total distance reached 10mm and the pulling forces during this process would be recorded.
+For four groups of bending angle, four sets of incremental air pressures were set from the actuation pressure (the pressure when the actuator reaches certain bending angle) to maximum allowable pressure (85 kPa).
+The bending stiffness was calculated by the incremental ratio of the average force and displacement of three repeated experiments.

 Fig. 7b lists all the test results.
-For all the four different bending angles, the stiffness was enhanced from 1.9 to 3.0 times, with a maximum stiffness of 0.70 N/mm, indicating that the stiffness in the bending direction is tuned successfully through our proposed mechanism.
-The tunable stiffness ranges when the bending angles are $45\degree$ and $90\degree$ are larger than when the bending angle is $135\degree$ or $180\degree$.
-This may because the input pressure when bending angle is $135\degree$ or $180\degree$ is close to the maximum allowable pressure which limits the stiffening range.
+For all the four different bending angles, the stiffness was enhanced from 1.9 to 3.0 times, with a maximum stiffness of 0.70 N/mm, indicating that the stiffness in the bending direction is tuned successfully through proposed mechanism.